Nusratnimme/World_Weather_Analysis/README.md

 ### Create a Customer Travel Destinations Map

 To get the preferred cities, a new dataframe was created with two input criteria - minimum and maximum temperature selected by customers.
 That dataframe was then cleaned by dropping the empty rows and null hotel entries.
-Marker layers map with pop-up markers were created for the remainder of the hotels.
+Marker layer map with pop-up marker for each city were created for the remainder of the hotels.

 Dataframe: